MovingBlocks/TempDoc/Home.md

-Welcome to the Blockmania wiki!
+Welcome to the Blockmania Wiki!

  * [[Installation]]
  * [[FAQ]]